beepobb/Clarity/README.md

 Do note that the database is closed, so remove any database calls or the app may crash.

 ## Acknowledgement
-This project would not be possible without  Pankti Shah, Yee Jia Zhen, Sun Sitong, Ho Xiaoyang, Cai Junjie, Ryan Lee.
-Thanks for the great work!
+Our project was a collaborative effort involving Yee Jia Zhen (myself), Ryan Lee Jun Hui, Loh Eesong, Cai Junjie, Ho Xiaoyang, Pankti Amish Shah and Sun Sitong.
+The comprehensive README for this project has been authored by Loh Eesong